natcap/invest.users-guide/source/carbonstorage.rst

 While market prices are one way to estimate the value of CO\ :sub:`2` sequestration, these prices will reflect policies, subsidies, and other factors, and therefore will only indicate the true value of this service to society by chance (Murray et al. 2007).
 For this reason, we recommend that users rely on the avoided damages associated with the emission of CO\ :sub:`2` into the atmosphere rather than prices in existing carbon markets to estimate the social value of carbon sequestration and storage.

 Managing landscapes for carbon storage and sequestration requires information about how much and where carbon is stored, how much carbon is sequestered or lost over time, and how shifts in land use affect the amount of carbon stored and sequestered over time.
-Since land managers must choose among sites for protection, harvest, or development, maps of carbon storage and sequestration are ideal for supporting decisions influencing these ecosystem services.
+Since land managers must choose among sites for protection, harvest, or development, maps of carbon storage and sequestration are ideal for supporting decisions influencing these environmental services.

 Such maps can support a range of decisions by governments, NGOs, and businesses.
 For example, governments can use them to identify opportunities to earn credits for reduced (carbon) emissions from deforestation and degradation (REDD).
 Knowing which parts of a landscape store the most carbon would help governments efficiently target incentives to landowners in exchange for forest conservation.
 Additionally, a conservation NGO may wish to invest in areas where high levels of biodiversity and carbon sequestration overlap (Nelson et al. 2008).
 A timber company may also want to maximize its returns from both timber production and REDD carbon credits (Plantinga and Birdsey 1994), in which case they could use the InVEST timber production model in tandem with the carbon model to assess management options.